This summer, nail the simple, laid-back elegant style of the Côte d’Azur with this men’s Riviera style guide.

 A lightweight cotton/linen mix blazer is a great wardrobe addition.
 It’s here that fabric choice becomes extremely important.
 Lightweight cotton, linen and blends of each all make for sound summertime tailoring, being breathable and easy to wear.

 To maximize ventilation without skimping on style, look for a cut that’s slim enough to flatter your form, but not so restrictive as to compromise airflow.
 We designed our Club 826 Havana Blazer in French Grey to do just this.
-It’s the hero piece in our Ultimate Voyage Pack
+It’s the hero piece in our Voyage Capsule.

 TAILORED SHORTS AND CHINOS

-Denim shorts might be an acceptable choice for a night out in Tenerife, but this stretch of the Mediterranean coast requires something more streamlined.
+Denim shorts might be an acceptable choice for a night out in Tenerife, but this stretch of the Mediterranean coast requires something a little more sophisticated.

 Well-cut shorts (ending just above the knee, slightly tapered through the thigh) will save you from looking sloppy when you need to bare your legs.
-A similarly cut pair of chinos (either cropped or rolled at the ankle to give of a sock less look is also a good stand-in.
+A similarly cut pair of chinos (either cropped or rolled at the ankle to show off your sock less look) is also a good stand-in.

-Fabrics like cotton and linen are favourable.
-You should keep colour choice conservative (think white or navy) to maximize the mixing-and-matching potential.
-However, if that’s not a concern, opt for a pastel shade or subtle print to stand out from your fellow sun-worshipers.
+Fabrics like cotton and linen are our preferred choice.
+You should keep colour choice conservative (think white, grey or navy) to maximize the mixing-and-matching potential.
+However, if that’s not a concern, opt for a pastel shade.

 Although the only way to do the beach is barefoot for optimal Riviera insouciance, there will be times when you’ll need to cover up on the shore (especially if you’re hitting the pebbles in Nice!)